Luismcs/5412_ProjectAeroMills/README.md

 ## Features

 - **Login System:** Users can securely log in to the system with their credentials.
-- **Add Planes:** Admins can add new planes to the system, providing details such as model, capacity, and availability.
+- **Add Planes:** it's possible to add new planes to the system, providing details such as model, capacity, and availability.
-- **Booking Functionality:** Users can book available planes for flights.
+- **Booking Functionality:** Booking system available planes for flights.
-- **Maintenance Management:** Admins can put planes into maintenance mode, ensuring they are kept in good condition.
+- **Maintenance Management:** Maintenance System.

 ## Technologies Used